Vyral/nate-martinez-recruiting/_posts/2019-09-30-how-a-swot-analysis-can-improve-your-business-plan.md

 **Strengths.** What factors about your business ensure that you’ll get the job done for your clients?
 Assessing your strengths will help you reflect on the advantages your company has over others.&nbsp;

 **Weaknesses.** Where do you need to improve?
 Which factors prevent you from getting listings?
 Maybe you’re not strong enough on the closing side.
-Determine what you’re not doing as well as you could be will help you improve your plan and have more success.
+Determining what you’re not doing as well as you could be will help you improve your plan and have more success.

 {% include pullquote.html %}

 **Opportunities.** Your strengths are internal, but your opportunities are external.
-For example, both interest rates and inventory are very low right now and that iBuyers are prevalent in the industry; how can you take some of these opportunities and incorporate them into your business plan?
+For example, both interest rates and inventory are very low right now and iBuyers are prevalent in the industry; how can you take some of these opportunities and incorporate them into your business plan?

 **Threats.** These are somewhat the opposite of your opportunities—what obstacles do you face?
 A lot of people think that Zillow and other iBuyers are threats, but even if they are a threat to you, your goal should be to learn everything you can about them and try to turn them into opportunities.
 We’ve witnessed that happening even here.
 A local agent started a Facebook page to get input from people about iBuyers and then created a whole iBuyer platform to educate Realtors about the iBuyer business.
 He took a threat and turned it into an opportunity, and you can, too.